ZakirPatwa/zakir-patwa-stock-advisor/README.md

 ## A fully functional Stock Trading Advisor using Open AI and GNews API, written in Python

+### Disclaimer
+This application is for informational purposes only.
+Stock trading involves risks, and users are still responsible for their own decisions.
+We are not liable for financial losses from the use of this application.

 Welcome to the Stock Trading Advisor, an AI application made to help users make decisions in the stock market.
 This application is able to analyze real-time stock data and global trends by using machine learning algorithms to provide the best personalized investment recommendations.
 The goal of